Skip to content

 Introduce process sleep

 After getting familiar with the system call control flow, we now ask you to use system calls to introduce process sleep.
-As shown in library/syscall/servers.h, the GPID_PROCESS process in egos-2000 accepts 3 message types for spawning and terminating processes.
-Your job is to add a fourth message type PROC_SLEEP to struct proc_request so that the process which sends this message to GPID_PROCESS will sleep for a certain amount of time before being scheduled again.
-Start from a fresh copy of egos-2000 and add the following code as a new file apps/user/sleep.c.
+As shown in library/syscall/servers.h, the GPID_PROCESS process in egos-2000 accepts 3 message types to spawn and terminate processes.
+Your job is to add a fourth message type, PROC_SLEEP, to the struct proc_request so that the process that sends this message to GPID_PROCESS will sleep for a specified amount of time before being scheduled again.
+Start from a fresh copy of egos-2000, and add the following code as a new file apps/user/sleep.c.

 c